 The purpose of this proposed management action is to acquire information necessary to maintain an up-to-date database of pumping wells in the Basin.
 Additionally, the ordinance would allow the OVGA to determine if regulation of new wells under SGMA is applicable and necessary to ensure sustainable conditions are maintained.
 The proposed ordinance will require well construction permit applications submitted to Inyo or Mono Counties be provided to the OVGA for review.
+Final approval authority of the well construction permits remains with the Counties.
 The Ordinance will include criteria the OVGA will apply to determine the need to regulate pumping from a new, reactivated, or replacement well.
-The scope of the permit review will be tailored as necessary to determine the need for groundwater management based on the potential for a well described in a permit to exceed a minimum threshold, prevent attaining a measureable objective, or to create other significant and unreasonable effects (e.g. well interference, surface water depletion).
+The scope of the permit review will be tailored as necessary to determine the need for groundwater management based on the potential for a well described in a permit to exceed a minimum threshold, prevent attaining a measurable objective, or to create other significant and unreasonable effects (e.g. well interference, surface water depletion).
 The Ordinance will describe the conditions the OVGA may place on well construction, location, capacity, or extraction to ensure sustainable groundwater conditions are maintained in the Basin.
 Small capacity wells for de minimis extractors are exempt from most SGMA provisions including regulation of pumping.
 Permits for such wells will be reviewed primarily to acquire information to update the database and ensure the use and production of the well is correctly cataloged as de minimis.